Toma5OD/HitList/README.md

 **Splash Screen** <br>
 The Splash screen is the first screen visible to the user when the application is launched.
 It contains an progress bar with a welcome message [5].
-Their are issues with this current commit and splash screen does not run.
-It is a work in progress.
+The splashscreen was removed from the most recent commit as it wasn't require and was demonstrated in my previous submission for this module but it is visible in the 12th commit.
 <br>
 <br>
 **Persistent Storage** <br>